mozilla/webpay/README.rst

     /Applications/B2G.app/Contents/MacOS/b2g-bin -jsconsole -profile ~/dev/gaia/profile/

 Replace ``~/dev/gaia/profile`` with the actual path to where you cloned gaia and built the profile.
-If this path is wrong you will not get an error; things just won't work!
+If you **see a blank screen** in B2G it probably means the path to your profile is wrong.

 **IMPORTANT**: Use *b2g-bin* not *b2g* on Mac OS X.